boscoh/inmembrane/index.md

 2. You want to tweak your own rule-based method for subcellular localization assignment from sequence.
 Check out our <a href="customization.html">parameterization guide</a>.

 3. You want to make your own protein sequence analysis work-flow, and would like to use _inmembrane_ as a useful Python starting point.
-Have a look at our programming model, paper, and API guide.
+Have a look at our [programming model and API guide](api.html).

 ### Combining analyses into a workflow